KQM-git/TCL/docs/evidence/characters/anemo/jean.md

 **Finding:**
 Finding 1: For Jean Q -> Bennett Q, the approximate timing for ensuring that Bennett becomes the trigger of Sunfire self Swirl at 80ms ping is from ~2.035s to ~2.065s from pressing Q on Jean to pressing Q on Bennett.
-Finding 2: Bennett can trigger VV if he's the trigger of Sunfire self Swirl
+Finding 2: Bennett can trigger VV if he's the trigger of Sunfire self-Swirl.

 **Evidence:**
 Example clip: [YouTube](https://youtu.be/EZ1gvuLaYCw)